 Advanced pricing agreements (APAs), including bilateral APAs, are available to Russian companies registered as 'largest' taxpayers.

-There have been four court cases based on application of new transfer pricing rules in Russia up to date.
+Since 2020, amendments in the Russian Tax Code introducing provisions regarding comparability of commercial and financial terms of transactions, the functions pertaining to the use of intangible assets, and related risks have come into effect.
+The list textually reproduces the development, enhancement, maintenance, protection, and exploitation (DEMPE) functions defined by the OECD.
+There have been five court cases based on application of new transfer pricing rules in Russia up to date.
 All four cases have been lost by the taxpayers.
 The tax authorities mainly focus on testing export of commodities and apply CUP based on prices published by price agencies.

 Under the RTC, interests are deductible if the debt does not exceed the amount of equity by three times (12.5 times for banks and leasing companies).
 If the debt amount exceeds this limit, excess interest will be reclassified for taxation purposes as dividends paid to foreign shareholders.
 Such dividends are not deductible for CIT purposes and are subject to WHT at the rate of 15% (treaty benefits may apply to reduce the rate).